mhuang001/fdi-dev/doc/sphinx/usage/dataset.rst

 ---------------

 In order to transfer data across the network between heterogeneous nodes data needs to be serializable.
-JSON format is being considered to transfer serialized data for its wide adoption, availability of tools, ease to use with Python, and simplicity.
+JSON format is used considering to transfer serialized data for its wide adoption, availability of tools, ease to use with Python, and simplicity.

 run tests
 =========